Michaelcrem/Mortgage-Calculator/README.md

 ## Styling and Data Visualization

-The styling of my project derived from a past project I had completed for the '100 Days of Design' challenges where for day 19, I had to design a mockup for a calculator application and so I created a home mortgage design in Adobe XD and the scrolling animation in After Effects: https://mcremoni.myportfolio.com/mortgage-calculator
+The styling of my project derived from a past project I had completed for the '100 Days of Design' challenges where for day 19, I had to design a mockup for a calculator application and so I created a home mortgage loan calculator design in Adobe XD and the scrolling animation in After Effects: https://mcremoni.myportfolio.com/mortgage-calculator

 * Pug template engine used concurrently with the Express framework in order to provide for the layout / structure of the application.
 CSS used for stylizing the frontend of the apploication and all fonts (Muli), colors (Hex #39D6F7, Hex #7071B4), and static assets such as scrolling buttons, and drop down buttons created from my original 100 days of design project.